Hackinator07/altura-rally-engineering/README.md

 ## 1. Purpose and Intended Use

 The Altura Rally Computer ("the Device") is a GNSS-based odometer and navigation interface developed specifically for motorsport and competition environments.
+Hardware designs and firmware are released for personal and educational use.
+All included fonts are SIL Open Font License.

 - **Exclusive Use.** The Device is intended exclusively for organized racing, rallying, and off-road competition.
 It is not intended as a primary navigational aid on public roads.
 - **Regulatory Compliance.** It is the User's sole responsibility to ensure installation and use comply with all applicable local, state, federal, and event-sanctioning-body regulations.